DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

-# Disassembly Plugin for HxD's Data inspector
+# Disassembly Plugin for HxD's Data inspector (HxD v2.4.0.0)

 This plugin is for Maël Hörz's excellant HxD hex and disk editor, which is available at: http://mh-nexus.de/hxd